mez/pid_controller_cpp/README.md

 * Graphics Quality: Fastest

 ### Reflection
-PID controller is relatively simple to implement, the challenging part is choosing proper coefficients (Kp, Ki, Kd) that stabilize the system as a whole.
+A PID controller is relatively simple to implement, the challenging part is choosing proper coefficients (Kp, Ki, Kd) that stabilize the system as a whole.